A local’s guide to the Daintree Rainforest and Cape Tribulation: Sheena Walshaw from Jungle Surfing Canopy Tours

 At Daintree Village, Croc Eye Café (eds note: business now closed) is the locals’ favourite.
-Just north of Cow Bay you can hang with Boris the croc (who turned out to be a girl!) while you have a coffee at Lync Haven, and in Cape Tribulation, Boardwalk Café is great for people watching.
+Just north of Cow Bay you can hang with Boris the croc (who turned out to be a girl!) while you have a coffee at Lync Haven, and in Cape Tribulation, Boardwalk Café (eds note: business has changed name to The Turtle Rock Cafe) is great for people watching.

 When I think Daintree nightlife I’m thinking frogs, snakes and dragons rather than clubs and partying!
 So my recommendation is The Sandbar at Cape Trib Camping which has charm, character and a fantastic laid-back vibe.
 They serve delicious wood-fired pizzas, and attract the most interesting travellers and locals with many a great tale to tell over a few drinks.

 You’re spoilt for choice for great value activities so here are the must-dos: Take a cruise on the Daintree River or on Cooper Creek – not only will you be looking out for the fearsome saltwater crocodiles that inhabit the region’s waterways, but you’ll get to see amazing birdlife and explore the magnificent mangrove ecosystems.